White's Tree Frog (Dumpy Frog) vs African Clawed Frog: Complete Comparison (2026)

 Health and Lifespan Comparison

 White's Tree Frog (Dumpy Frog) has a typical lifespan of 16-20 years, while African Clawed Frog lives approximately 15-30 years.
 Health profiles differ significantly between these amphibians.
-White's Tree Frog (Dumpy Frog) is predisposed to breed-specific conditions, with associated veterinary costs for monitoring and treatment.
-African Clawed Frog faces its own health challenges including breed-specific conditions.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+White's Tree Frog (Dumpy Frog) is predisposed to species-specific conditions, with associated veterinary costs for monitoring and treatment.
+African Clawed Frog faces its own health challenges including species-specific conditions.
+While the counts of documented predispositions are similar, the conditions and management approaches are meaningfully different.
 Insurance considerations differ between the two amphibians based on these risk profiles.
 Prospective owners should discuss species-specific health screening with a herp veterinarian before making their decision.

 Best for Low-Maintenance Health